microsoft/pxt-calliope/docs/projects/karel.md

 ## Coding Karel the LED

 Copy this code into the JavaScript editor and then download it to the board.

+**Note:** For this project you need to manually copy the code and insert it into the JavaScript view of the editor.

 ```typescript
 /**